linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 **Note on `CONFIG_FLASH_OPTIONS`**:
 - The `CONFIG_FLASH_OPTIONS` variable specifies the board-specific flash options to ensure proper handling of SPI regions during flashing.
 These options are defined in the board's configuration file.
 - Boards may specify different SPI regions to flash.
 For example:
-  - The `novacustom-v540tu` board preserves the `GBE` (Gigabit Ethernet) region, ensuring the manufacturing MAC address remains intact.
+  - All boards with intel based ethernet chips preserves the `GBE` (Gigabit Ethernet) region, ensuring the MAC address remains intact.
-  - The `x230-hotp-maximized` board overwrites the entire SPI flash, including the `GBE` region, replacing it with a generic configuration.
 - To inspect the flash options for your board, use the `env` command in the recovery shell:
   ```shell
   env